Translating Classical Buddhism to Modern English

 41. “What are ten things that lead to good destinies?
 They are the ten skillful actions: Physically not killing, stealing, or committing adultery, verbally not being divisive, abusive, lying, or flattering, and mentally not being covetous, jealous, or having wrong views.

 42. “What are ten things that lead to Nirvāṇa?
-They are the ten straight paths: right view, right intent, right speech, right action, right livelihood, right method, right mindfulness, right samādhi, right liberation, and right knowledge.
+They are the ten straight paths: right view, right intention, right speech, right action, right livelihood, right method, right mindfulness, right samādhi, right liberation, and right knowledge.

 43. “Monks, thus are the ten things that make arriving at Nirvāṇa possible.
 This is called the sublime and correct teaching in three categories.
 I’m the Tathāgata; I’ve provided all that I should for you.
 Taking pity on you, I’ve lectured on the sutras and the path.
 You should also take pity on yourselves and go to a quiet place under a tree or in an empty dwelling to contemplate.
 Don’t be negligent.
 Nothing’s gained by not exerting yourselves today and regretting it later.”